ABbiodiversity/DevelopmentWebsite/_pages/VascularPlants/species/ChenopodiumAtrovirens.md

 </a>

-<a href="/DevelopmentWebsite/VascularPlants/species/ChenopodiumAlbum" class="pagination--pager" title="Lamb's Quarters">Previous</a> <a href="/DevelopmentWebsite/VascularPlants/species/ChenopodiumOther" class="pagination--pager" title="Chenopodium other">Next</a>
+<a href="/DevelopmentWebsite/VascularPlants/species/ChenopodiumAlbum" class="pagination--pager" title="Chenopodium album">Previous</a> <a href="/DevelopmentWebsite/VascularPlants/species/ChenopodiumOther" class="pagination--pager" title="Chenopodium other">Next</a>

 <p>&nbsp;</p>